ramia15/easy-qr-code/README.md

 # easy-qr-code

 Easy QR Code Generator is a web application that allows users to easily create QR codes from URLs, customize QR code appearance, and download them for various purposes.
 This project provides a user-friendly interface for generating QR codes with options for size, color, and dark mode.
 There's even a built-in URL shortener!
+The focus was to make this web app as user-friendly and convenient as possible.

 ## Features